 If the Confederacy had been a separate nation, it would have ranked as the fourth richest in the world at the start of the Civil War.
 The slave economy had been very good to American prosperity.
 By the start of the war, the South was producing 75 percent of the world’s cotton and creating more millionaires per capita in the Mississippi River valley than anywhere in the nation.
 Enslaved workers represented Southern planters’ most significant investment—and the bulk of their wealth.

 An Economy Built on Slavery

 Building a commercial enterprise out of the wilderness required labor and lots of it.
 For much of the 1600s, the American colonies operated as agricultural economies, driven largely by indentured servitude.
 Most workers were poor, unemployed laborers from Europe who, like others, had traveled to North America for a new life.
 In exchange for their work, they received food and shelter, a rudimentary education and sometimes a trade.

 By 1680, the British economy improved and more jobs became available in Britain.
 During this time, slavery had become a morally, legally and socially acceptable institution in the colonies.
-As the number of European laborers coming to the colonies dwindled, enslaving Africans became a commercial necessity—and more widely acceptable.
+As the number of European laborers coming to the colonies dwindled, enslaving Africans became more widely acceptable.